 Please join the Wharton Club of Chicago for a special evening with Gordon Brown

 Two years ago the Pew Research Center said America’s middle class is “no longer the majority and falling behind financially.”
 This followed decades-long decreases in productivity, entrepreneurship, health and civic engagement paralleled by large increases in mortgage debt.
-Gordon’s recent book published by Routledge, Access, Property and American Urban Space, shows how these declines followed a regime shift in the spatial form of metropolitan areas caused by street and road systems that altered widespread patterns of access.
-His talk will describe the relationship between spatial patterns and productivity, historical effects of large-scale spatial patterns, the big spatial dilemma we face, and what real estate professionals can do to shift our economy into high gear.
+Gordon’s recent book published by Routledge, Access, Property and American Urban Space, shows how these declines followed a regime shift in the the way metropolitan areas built their street and road systems that altered widespread access patterns.
+His talk will describe the relationship between real estate usage and productivity, historical effects of large-scale spatial patterns, the big spatial dilemma we face, and what both real estate professionals and engaged citizens can do to shift our economy into high gear.

-M. Gordon Brown, Principal of Space Analytics, LLC, is an expert on the effects of built spatial configurations on human and economic performance.
+M. Gordon Brown, Principal of Space Analytics, LLC, is an expert on the effects of real estate configuration on human and economic performance.
 He founded his firm in 1989 after developing a new method to quantify spatial patterns as networks and has analyzed urban and suburban shopping centers, shopping streets, public space, multi-family housing, industrial facilities, museums, very large luxury houses, healthcare facilities, neighborhoods, office and other buildings and spaces in the United States and Europe.
-He has published extensively, won awards for his work and was a professor and administrator in architecture, business and real estate at universities in the United States, the Middle East and Europe. spaceanalytics.com
+He has published extensively, won awards for his work and was a professor and administrator in architecture, business and real estate at universities in the United States, the Middle East and Europe.
+For more in-depth information see: spaceanalytics.com

 TIME: 5:30 pm